Sandeep9905/HomeJam/README.md

 # HomeJam
-Its all about converting figma to react code
+Its all about converting figma to react code and make responsive too.